Juan Comas

 Juan Comas Camps (January 23, 1900 in Alayor, Menorca, Spain – January 18, 1979 in Mexico City, Mexico) was a Spanish-Mexican anthropologist, notable for his critical work on race, and his participation in drafting the UNESCO statement on race.
 He fled Spain during the regime of Franco, and spent the rest of his life in Mexico.
-He was professor of physical anthropology at the National Institute of Anthropology and History in Mexico between 1940 and 1943, and at the National Autonomous University of Mexico from 1955 until his death.
+He was a professor of physical anthropology at the National Institute of Anthropology and History in Mexico between 1940 and 1943, and at the National Autonomous University of Mexico from 1955 until his death.

 Early life

 Comas was born in the small town of Alayor, Spain, located in the center of the Menorca Island in the Mediterranean Sea, 150 miles southeast of Barcelona.

 During this time, Spain was facing social and political changes that would shape his later work.
 His father was a teacher in Menorca, and Juan Comas followed in his steps.
-At the age of seventeen he received degrees in Arts and Sciences and title of elementary teacher.
+At the age of seventeen, he received degrees in Arts and Sciences and title of elementary teacher.
 Four years later, Comas received one of the highest degrees for instructors in the Escuela Superior del Magisterio de Madrid (Rex, 1980).
 With his academic achievements, Juan Comas taught throughout Spain, before receiving several pedagogical degrees from prestigious universities in the country.

 The academic achievements by Comas were not overlooked by the Spanish state.
 The Consejo Superior de Investigaciones Científicas (The High Counsel of Scientific Investigation) of Spain sent him to Geneva to study at the Institute J.J.
 Rousseau of Geneva, and perform psycho-pedagogical studies.
 During his time in Geneva, Comas absorbed the teaching of styles from the rest of Europe, and would later bring back with him to Spain.